Who we are

 Engineers Without Borders UK is a registered UK charity in England & Wales (No. 1101849) and Scotland (No. SC043537) and is a company limited by guarantee, registered in England & Wales (No. 4856607).

-Engineers Without Borders UK is a “controller” under all relevant data protection laws applicable in England & Wales, as they may vary from time to time, including the Data Protection Act 1998 (“English Data Protection Laws”).
-Engineers Without Borders is registered under the Data Protection Act 1998 under registration number ZA294912.
+Engineers Without Borders UK is a “controller” under all relevant data protection laws applicable in England & Wales, as they may vary from time to time, including the General Data Protection Regulation 2016/679 and the Data Protection Act 2018 (“English Data Protection Laws”).

 The information we collect